benskia/PokeDex/README.md

 With Go installed, either ```go build``` within './cmd/pokedex/' or ```go build -o bin/pokedex cmd/pokedex/main.go``` from within the projects root directory.

-Place and run the 'pokedex' executable (also within './cmd/pokedex/') wherever you like.
+Place and run the 'pokedex' executable wherever you like.

 ## Commands